ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 Python is a high-level, dynamic, interpreted programming language that has gained a lot of popularity in the data science community.

 - General purpose programming language
-- One of the most beginner-friendly languages
+- One of the most beginner-friendly languages because it is close to natural language.
 - Industrial strength language for everything from heavy industry to PhD research
 - Rapid development cycle, stable libraries, rich ecosystem